-This section presents information about the work undertaken by Children's Hearings and courts over the period 1st April 2017 to 31st March 2018 with comparisons to prior years.
+This section presents information about the work undertaken by Children's Hearings and courts (in relation to Children's Hearings) over the period 1st April 2018 to 31st March 2019 with comparisons to prior years.
 It also covers the reasons for Pre-Hearing Panels and Children's Hearings and the outcomes of court work.

-Pre-Hearing Panels increased by 0.8% from 2016/17
+Pre-Hearing Panels decreased by 2.0% from 2017/18

-Children's Hearings decreased by 4.6% from 2016/17
+Children's Hearings decreased by 2.8% from 2017/18